ac1ra/GA-H61N-USB3-Hackintosh/README.md

 Put USB flash with Clover Bootloader and reboot.
 Turn F12 to get boot menu and choice **USB-HDD**.

 EFI Clover boot should start from USB-flash.
-Install MacOS Mojave/Catalina.
+Install MacOS Catalina.

 #### Post Installation